jaxcs/DeSNP/README.md

 The program was designed to work with the output from MooseDB (moosedb.jax.org), which produces a zip file that contains several tab delimited files associated with a micro array experiment.
 Currently the zip file contains the following files: probes.tsv, samples.tsv and data.tsv.
 The DeSNP program only uses the probes.tsv file.
 If the program is used with a moosedb zip file, then the results `probes_filtered.tsv` and `probes_snp.tsv` are added to the original zip file.
 The former is, as the name suggests, the filtered set of probes.
 The latter are only those probes that had snps within the set of strains, with an extra column added to every row with the identification of the strain and location of each SNP.
 A user may also run `desnp.py` with a user provided text file, that can be comma or tab delimited.
 For this option the user must include a set of mandatory columns:

     id, Chr, Probe Start, Probe End

+    OR

+    id, Location

+    WHERE Location is of the format chr:start1-end1;chr:start2-end2;chr:startn-endn  for cases where there are multiple exons separated by some number of bases in a given probe.

 The full set of columns that MooseDB's `probe.tsv` file provides includes, and will be returned in output if provided:

     id, Probe ID, ProbeSet ID, Sequence, Probe Start, Probe End, MGI ID, MGI Symbol, MGI Name, Chr, Start, End, Strand

+    OR

+    id, Probe ID, ProbeSet ID, Sequence, Location, MGI ID, MGI Symbol, MGI Name, Start, End

 The "strain/SNP" column of the probes_snp.tsv file is formated: